antiwinter/wowa/README.md

 - Concurrency: when installing or updating, WoWA can take advantage of multi-processing
 - **wowaads.json** file: this is the file where WoWA stores addon information.
 Unlike other projects, WoWA stores this file in the **WTF** folder.
 This design benifits people when they want to backup their WoW setting.
 Backing up one **WTF** folder is enough

-**Note 1:** For now, all addons are fetched from [curse](https://www.curseforge.com), other addon sites may be supported in the future.

-**Note 2:** WoWA does not support managing the addons you've already installed (manually or by twitch client), you have to install those addons one more time via WoWA.
+**Note 1:** WoWA does not support managing the addons you've already installed (manually or by twitch client), you have to install those addons one more time via WoWA.

 ## Install